Remote Work Guidelines

 Terms and Conditions of Remote Work Agreements

 Employees entering into a remote work agreement must be available for and participate in meetings in accordance with the normal demands of the job.
-The director/dean will ensure that on-site staff include the employee who is working remotely in meetings as appropriate, using teleconference or other electronic means.
+The supervisor will ensure that on-site staff include the employee who is working remotely in meetings as appropriate, using teleconference or other electronic means.
 An employee working remotely may be required to report to the university workplace to attend meetings, if in the judgment of the university, such presence is necessary for business purposes.

 Accrual of leave benefits and requests for sick leave and vacation usage will follow the same policies and procedures as those used at the on-site work location.

 The remote work option is a flexible work arrangement for university employees that can be discontinued at any time at the sole discretion of the university.
 An employee working under an approved remote work agreement may also be temporarily assigned full-time to his/her on-site office location as deemed necessary and appropriate by the university for business purposes.